fastscape-lem/adascape/README.md

-# Parapatric Speciation
+# paraspec: Parapatric Speciation Model

-A simple Parapatric Speciation Model written in Python.
+The "paraspec" package is a simple Parapatric Speciation Model written in Python.

 ## Install